zeebinz/kohana-generator/guide/generator/types.md

 	$generator = new Generator_Type;
 	$generator->name('Foo')->template('some_template')-> ... etc.

 Usually, though, you'll either want to adapt one of the classes that extend `Generator_Type`, or roll your own.
-Here are some of the generator types that are worth getting to know a bit better:
+But first, here are some of the generator types that are worth getting to know a bit better:

 #### Generator_Type_Class

 This is probably one of the most useful to use either directly or extend yourself.
-As models and controllers as well as libraries are defined in Kohana as classes, you can easily make do with configuring this generator for those - adding details of any class extension, implemented interfaces, and so on, via the fluent interface.
+Since models and controllers as well as libraries are defined in Kohana as classes, you can easily make do with configuring this generator for those - adding details of any class extension, implemented interfaces, and so on, via the fluent interface.
 As it happens, other types are defined for controllers and models to make life a little easier.

 #### Generator_Type_Controller